mbarbin/pplumbing/README.md

   <a href="https://coveralls.io/github/mbarbin/pplumbing?branch=main"><img src="https://coveralls.io/repos/github/mbarbin/pplumbing/badge.svg?branch=main" alt="Coverage Status"/></a>
 </p>

 *pplumbing* defines a set of utility libraries to use with `pp`.
-It is compatible with `logs` and inspired by design choices used by *Dune* for user messages:
+It is compatible with `logs` and inspired by design choices used by *Dune* for user messages.
+These libraries are meant to combine nicely into a small ecosystem of useful helpers to build CLIs in OCaml.

 - `Pp_tty` extends `pp` to build colored documents in the user's terminal using ANSI escape codes.